- Four poster bed

 - One small well-behaved dog welcome

-- Note: Roughly 100 yards of the footpath to the pub is beside an A road
+- Sorry, no smoking.
+Note: Roughly 100 yards of the footpath to the pub is beside an A road

 - You also need to cross this road